ozsay/cluster-accounts/README.md

 (could be the `web` service or a dedicated service).
 From now on we will refer to that app as the **provider** since it provides the logged in users collection.
 All the other apps in your cluster that depend on `cluster-accounts` are the **consumers**.

-### Common server-side

-By default, the packages writes logs to the console.
-You can override this behavior by setting a different logger via `Cluster.setAccountLogger`.

 ### Setup a provider

 First, you need to define a string that will be a secret.